daviddenton/fintrospect/README.md

 <a href="https://bintray.com/daviddenton/maven/fintrospect/_latestVersion" target="_top"><img src="https://api.bintray.com/packages/daviddenton/maven/fintrospect/images/download.svg"/></a>
 <a href="https://bintray.com/daviddenton/maven/fintrospect/view?source=watch" target="_top"><img src="https://www.bintray.com/docs/images/bintray_badge_color.png"/></a>

-Fintrospect is a bolt-on HTTP routing library for use with the [Finagle](http://twitter.github.io/finagle/) RPC framework from Twitter.
+Fintrospect is a bolt-on HTTP routing library for use with the <a href="http://twitter.github.io/finagle/" target="_top">Finagle</a>  RPC framework from Twitter.
 It was developed out of a desire to provide a pleasant API for describing HTTP request routing in combination with statically-typed documentation which could be verified at compile time and auto-generated at runtime (and thus avoiding the stale documentation risk that exists with manually written docs).

 Using this library, you can:
 - Define individual HTTP routes and compose them into sensible context-based modules.
 - Declare both required and optional parameters to be used in the following locations: ```Path/Header/Query/Form/Body```.
 Retrieval of the parameters is simple and type-safe (```[T]``` for required, ```Option[T]``` for optional).
 Custom datatypes for parameters are supported.
 Also support for typesafe conversions of custom types.
-- Automatically generate documentation in a variety of formats (e.g. [Swagger](http://swagger.io/) v1.2 and v2.0).
+- Automatically generate documentation in a variety of formats (e.g. <a href="http://swagger.io/" target="_top">Swagger</a> v1.2 and v2.0).
 Pluggable architecture for adding your own format renderers (e.g other JSON, XML).
 - Endpoints automatically verify the presence and validity of both optional and required parameters.
 If any parameters are missing or invalid, a ```BAD_REQUEST``` response is generated - meaning that no extra validation code is required for these parameters in your controller code.
 - The library provide identification HTTP headers for dynamic-path based endpoints, removing all dynamic path elements.
 This allows, for example, calls to particular endpoints to be grouped for metric purposes. e.g. ```/search/author/rowling -> /search/author/{name}```.
 - A set of HTTP Response builders with pluggable extension points for custom formats